lpalova/Promoter-Discovery/README.md

 To extract training regions from the genome, use the following code:
 `python extract_regions.py > regions.txt`
-The output file, regions.txt, contains lines of the genome sequence and label (promoter or enhancer).
+The output file, regions.txt, contains lines of the (1000 character) genome sequences with labels (promoter or enhancer).

 To run the classification analysis, use the following code:
 `python analysis.py`